-The Emissions Reduction Fund – Onshore Program provides up to $20M in funding towards projects that reduce/eliminate greenhouse gas emissions in the oil and gas industry.
+The Emissions Reduction Fund – Onshore Program provides up to $50M in funding towards projects that reduce or eliminate greenhouse gas emissions in the oil and gas industry.

 The Zero-Emission Vehicle Infrastructure Program is providing applicants up to $5M to deploy a network of zero-emission vehicle charging and refuelling stations.